GulDmitry/php-websocket-server/README.md

      */
     public function broadcastApp($excludeConnection, $message)

-## Example start
+## Start

     1. Register application(s) (server.php)

     2. Start server: php server.php
-    Run server script as root (and port 843(!)), or (custom user or port) run other script: script that listens on port 843 and returns a Socket Policy XML string for Flash players.
+    Run server script as root (and port 843(!)).
+If you want custom user or port run other script that listens on port 843 and returns a Socket Policy XML string for Flash players.
     (See http://www.adobe.com/devnet/flashplayer/articles/fplayer9_security_04.html for details.)

     2. Connect to applicaton: run client/index.html in browser